Canada 10-Year Bond Yield

 P - the price of the bond.

-t - stands for time, it takes on lengths time intervals from now till each coupon payments and the principal payment.
+t - stands for time, it takes on length of time intervals from now till each coupon payment and the principal payment.

 YTM - Yield to maturity.